moonrunnerkc/belief-ecology/README.md

 © 2025 Bradley Ryan Kinnard
 **Belief Ecology™** and **Blackbox Mind™** are original cognitive AI architectures authored and published by Bradley Ryan Kinnard.
-Protected by AGPLv3 license.
+🔒 All Rights Reserved.
+Not open source.
+Do not copy, redistribute, or modify.
 Commercial reproduction, use in derivative cognitive engines, or research publication without attribution is strictly prohibited.
 Trademark rights reserved.
 See LICENSE in GitHub repository.